gradle/gradle/design-docs/tooling-api-improvements.md

 * A tooling model must be distributed as part of the core Gradle runtime.
 This makes it difficult to bust up the Gradle distribution.

-Over time, we want to make the built-in plugins less priviledged so that the difference between a 'built-in' plugin and a 'custom' is gradually reduced.
+Over time, we want to make the built-in plugins less privileged so that the difference between a 'built-in' plugin and a 'custom' is gradually reduced.
 Allowing custom plugins to contribute tooling models and changing the build-in plugins to use this same mechanism is one step in this direction.